2014 BIG NEWS

 2017 BIG FUTURE

-It’s been a heck of a ride and we plan to go much further!
-This moveable feast- a travelling bike-themed short-film festival is going full tilt in 2017.
+It’s been a heck of a ride and in 2017 we stretched things big-time!
+This moveable feast- a travelling bike-themed short-film festival went full tilt in 2017.

 Brett has a strong desire to make the event bigger and better and has introduced several new initiatives to the event.